pultar/ase/doc/ase/vibrations/finitedisplacement.rst

 system; if desired more molecules could be stored in the same file and ``metadata`` used to separate them.

+Example 4: Progressive displacements

+In this example we look at how the vibrations converge as more atoms are "unfrozen".
+The model system is taken from `_surface`_.
+First we optimise the structure to fine tolerance; note that unlike the original tutorial we do _not_ fix the atom positions at this stage.

+.. literalincude:: displacements_progressive_preopt.py

+Now we perform a series of displacements, starting with the nearest atoms to the nitrogen molecule.

+.. literalincude:: displacements_progressive.py

+We see that the N2 stretching-mode frequency is quite insensitive beyond the first few atoms, and can affort to stop the calculation early rather than add more points.

 Available functions
 -------------------